NiclasCedermalm/ecl-image-dxa-module/README.md

 ECL Image DXA Module
 ======================

 This is a simple module to render ECL images in DXA in a generic way.
 By default in DXA you need to bind each ECL schema to a semantic class.
 This module allows you to define your ECL types in your configuration instead.
+The module works with both local ECL images (published to the site) and referred by an URL/template fragment (pointing to an image in a CDN location).

 Prerequisites
 ----------------